 PLEBISCITE, n.
 A popular vote to ascertain the will of the sovereign.

-Every election is a sort of advance auction sale of stolen goods.
+every election is sort of an advance auction sale of stolen goods.

 VOTE, n.
 The instrument and symbol of a freeman’s power to make a fool of himself and a wreck of his country.